 The next Annual Report on Progress will be released in December 2021.

 2019 NSW Annual Report on Progress

-The 2019 Annual Report on Progress provides an update on major reforms to prevent child sexual abuse, improve responses to reports of abuse and ensure that survivors receive appropriate support, redress and justice.
+The second progress report, released in 2019 provides an update on major reforms to prevent child sexual abuse, improve responses to reports of abuse and ensure that survivors receive appropriate support, redress and justice.